jkristell/nucleo-f401re/README.md

 1. Clone this repository

-2. Start openocd and connect to the target.
+2. Start openocd

  ```
- openocd -f discovery.cfg
+ openocd
  ```

-3. And then run the examples from another terminal.
+3. In another terminal, run your example of choice

  ```
  cargo run --example gpio_hal_blinky